 Coma bears obvious resemblances to Inception and The Matrix.
 There’s a hint of The Road Warrior in Yan’s desire to take his people from their location to a new safe haven.
 The costumes have a steampunk/Waterworld look to them.
 It’s as if the film’s plot was created in the same way as the world it’s set in.
 Thankfully the filmmakers add enough original ideas to the mix to keep it all interesting.
 The look and origin of the creatures, called Reapers, for example.
 Or a firefight taking advantage of the world’s weird physics.
 When backed up with well-staged action scenes the results are quite entertaining.

 A twist late in the film does bring some discussion about reality versus illusion.
 Is being a superhero in this artificial world better than an unhappy existence in the real world?
 Thankfully this doesn’t get too heavy or deep, because Coma is meant as light entertainment, not heavy drama.
 The film’s artwork put me in mind of a YA dystopian film.
-Which is what this really what this is, a Russian Maze Runner or Divergent.
+Which is what this really is, a Russian Maze Runner or Divergent.
 And on that level, it’s an enjoyable film.

 Coma will be released on Blu Ray and DVD on August 4th.
 There are listings for both a dubbed and subtitled streaming version on Amazon.
 The listing for the disc however only lists a subtitled version.